LUMC/HAMLET/docs/source/expression.rst

 ------

-* The genes specified under the ``report`` section of the configuration will be included in the HAMLET pdf repor.
+* The genes specified under the ``report`` section of the configuration will be included in the HAMLET pdf report.
 * All genes from the ``bed`` file and the ``genes_of_interest`` will be included in the MultiQC report.
 Stranded (forward and reverse) and unstranded samples will be listed separately, since their values cannot be compared directly.